stacks-network/stacks/tutorials/multi-player-storage.md

 </div>
 ```

-We also need to fetch statuses on page load, so let's add a new method called `fetchData()`
+We also need to fetch statuses on page load, so let's add a new method called `fetchData()` and call it from the `componentDidMount()` method

 ```javascript
 constructor(props) {